hollyouellette/stock-analysis/README.md

 ##### Improving the Processing Speed

-   The orignial script was using two indipendent loops; one loop to calculate the Volume and a separate loop to calculate the Return.
+   The original script was using two independent loops; one loop to calculate the Volume and a separate loop to calculate the Return.

     Dim startingPrice As Double
     Dim endingPrice As Double